-RememberMeIdentityStore only be used when can an application includes an HttpAuthenticationMechanism or configures one of the built-in ones.
-The application must specify the RememberMe the HttpAuthenticationMechanismconfigure annotation on to the RememberMeIdentityStore.
+RememberMeIdentityStore only be used when application can an includes an HttpAuthenticationMechanism or configures one of the built-in ones.
+The application must specify the RememberMe annotation the HttpAuthenticationMechanismconfigure on to the RememberMeIdentityStore.

 See the description of the RememberMe annotation in Chapter 2, "Authentication Mechanism".